mahnurrajput/Advanced-Banking-CRM-with-Anomaly-Fraud-Detection/README.md

 ## 🚨 Repository Access Notice

-> ⚠️ The complete implementation (ETL scripts, SQL schema, indexing strategies, and reports) is maintained in a **private repository**.
+> ⚠️ The complete technical implementation (ETL scripts, SQL schema, indexing strategies, and detailed reports) is maintained in a **private repository**.

 If you are a recruiter, academic reviewer, or collaborator and would like access: